Pulled Pork Sandwich

 - Hamburger buns

-2 Put sauce, bay leaf, and pork into a large pot and add 1 quart of water.
+2 Simmer pork with sauce, bay leaf, water 2 hours or until tender: Put sauce, bay leaf, and pork into a large pot and add 1 quart of water.
 Bring mixture to a boil and simmer, covered, turning frequently, for 2 hours or until the meat pulls apart easily with a fork.

-3 Remove from heat and cool pork in the sauce.
+3 Cool pork in sauce, then remove pork and shred: Remove from heat and cool pork in the sauce.
 When cool enough to touch, remove the pork from the sauce and shred into small pieces.
 Set aside.